Mrldmz/epoch-status-webhook/README.md

 # epoch-status-webhook

-Local webhook monitor for Discord that sends status updates based on custom conditions.
+Local webhook monitor for Discord that sends status updates for the Project Epoch servers (particularly Kezan and Auth) based on the status shown on [Epoch Status](https://epoch.strykersoft.us/).

 ## Quick Start